 Under the care of guides from Living Adventure outfitters, my husband, Rob, and I paddle our tandem kayak under towering stone arches and around rocky castoffs where start-up forests have taken root.
 Our paddles splashing in concert, we follow the undulating shoreline and, in a hollow, find a narrow sea cave.
 I paddle forward, until Rob grabs the sides of the cave to pull our kayak, hand over hand, deeper into the Earth.
 We float in the shadows, listen to the water lap against the rough walls, crane our necks to catch a glimpse of the slip of blue sky above, and believe, for just a second, that we’ve uncovered a secret.

 The Apostle Islands National Lakeshore, a nearly 70,000-acre preserve, covers 12 miles of cave-studded shoreline along a peninsula jutting into Lake Superior.
 The preserve also includes 21 of the 22 Apostle Islands, which scatter out from the peninsula like skipped stones.
-(Some 200 souls inhabit the archipelago member Madeline Island, making it ineligible for national lakeshore status.)
+(Some 200 souls inhabit the archipelago member Madeline Island, not part of the national lakeshore.)
 The heart of this region is Bayfield, a sophisticated outpost of 400-plus residents hidden between a blanket of northern forest and the sweeping inland sea.
 About 85 miles east of Duluth, Minnesota, the town draws travelers yearning to kayak to the caves or the islands, to hike through the trees, or to simply enjoy an evening stroll down Bayfield’s corridor of culture, Rittenhouse Avenue.

 Rehabbed Queen Anne Victorians and freestanding brick businesses line steeply sloped Rittenhouse Avenue, a six-block reprieve from the wilderness, that ends at the Apostle Islands Marina.
-This avenue is where Rob and I find Ethel’s at 250, a light-filled, gleaming-wood restaurant in a green-sided Victorian where owner Sally Heytens greets locals by name.
-We relax into comfortable seats and refuel on smoked trout crostini (slathered with a lemony-basil sauce) and hearty lasagna swimming in spicy-sweet marinara.
-When conversation wanes, we watch Bayfield through the plate-glass windows: a stream of kayak-topped Subarus navigating to and from the lake; shoppers carrying bags filled with fine linens from Joanne’s Scandinavian, tomes of local history from Apostle Islands Booksellers or whole beans from Big Water Coffee Roasters; music-lovers gathered outside the red Big Top Chautauqua box office building, waiting for the free shuttle to carry them to the evening’s entertainment.
+We watch Bayfield stream by: kayak-topped Subarus navigating to and from the lake; shoppers carrying bags filled with fine linens from Joanne’s Scandinavian, tomes of local history from Apostle Islands Booksellers or whole beans from Big Water Coffee Roasters; music-lovers gathered outside the red Big Top Chautauqua box office building, waiting for the free shuttle to carry them to the evening’s entertainment.

 The chautauqua is a nod to the early-1900s traveling tent-city universities that brought lectures, concerts, plays and prayer meetings to smaller cities across the country—a sort of thinking man’s county fair.
 Bayfield’s modern take stays in one place, but it rises and falls with the seasons.
 A striped circus tent goes up each May (and comes down each October) over a stage in a clearing hemmed by stands of sugar maple, hemlock and pine trees outside Bayfield’s city limits.